1867 Atlantic hurricane season: Hurricane One

 The official hurricane database (HURDAT) begins the track for approximately 65 mi east-northeast of Daytona Beach, Florida, at 12:00 UTC on June 21, the day that the ships Alex Miliken and Agnes recorded sustained winds of 50 mph.
-Initially below hurricane strength with sustained winds of 60 mph (95 km/h), the tropical storm moved almost due north while strengthening steadily.
+The tropical storm moved almost due north while strengthening steadily.
 Around 06:00 UTC on June 22, the system had intensified into a Category 1 hurricane, while moving slowly east-northeastward.
 The hurricane then made landfall about eight hours later near Charleston, South Carolina, with peak winds of 80 mph (130 km/h) and a barometric pressure of 985 mbar.
 Weakening steadily, the system's last known location was near Raleigh, North Carolina, on June 23.

 Climate scientist Michael Chenoweth proposed that this cyclone actually began as a subtropical storm on June 20.
 Transitioning into a tropical cyclone and strengthening into a hurricane, the storm instead made landfall near present-day Edisto Beach, South Carolina, and dissipated over the state.
-In Georgia, Savannah reported many downed trees, some of which struck a home, a building, and fences.
-Strong winds in Charleston, South Carolina, damaged many wharves, unroofed homes, toppled chimneys, uprooted trees, and felled many large tree branches, leaving some streets and sidewalks impassable.
+In Savannah, Georgia reported many downed trees, some of which struck a home, a building, and fences.
+Strong winds in Charleston, South Carolina, damaged many wharves, unroofed homes, toppled chimneys.
+Many large trees branches and trees felled, leaving some streets and sidewalks impassable.
 Heavy rainfall in eastern North Carolina caused extensive crop losses, especially to corn, cotton, and rice.